schnoddelbotz/huego-fe/README.md

 # huego-fe

-A cross-platform CLI, GUI and Web - frontend for Philips Hue bridges, based on [huego](https://github.com/amimof/huego).
+A cross-platform CLI, GUI and web - frontend for software remote control of Philips Hue bridges, based on [huego](https://github.com/amimof/huego).

 `huego-fe` focuses on basic lights operations (on, off, brightness, ... more to come potentially).